Philip Agee: Later activities

-In the 1980s NameBase founder Daniel Brandt had taught Agee how to use computers and computer databases for his research.
+In the 1980s, NameBase founder Daniel Brandt taught Agee how to use computers and computer databases for his research.
 Agee lived with his wife principally in Hamburg, Germany and Havana, Cuba, founding the Cubalinda.com travel website in the 1990s.

 U.S. President George H. W. Bush, who considered Agee a traitor, accused him of being responsible for the murder of the head of the CIA Station in Athens, Richard Welch, by the Revolutionary Organization 17 November.
 Bush had directed the CIA from 1976 to 1977.
 Agee and his friends rejected Bush's assertion about Welch.
 When this accusation was included in Barbara Bush's 1994 memoir, Agee sued her for libel.
 Barbara Bush agreed to remove the allegation from the paperback edition of her book as part of a legal settlement.

-On December 16, 2007, Agee was admitted to a hospital in Havana, and surgery was performed on him for perforated ulcers.
-His wife said on January 9, 2008, that he had died in Cuba on January 7 and had been cremated.
+On December 16, 2007, Philip Agee was admitted to a hospital in Havana, and surgery was performed on him for perforated ulcers.
+On January 9, 2008, his wife Giselle announced that he had died in Cuba on January 7 and was cremated.

+After his death, Agee's widow gathered up all of his papers from his Havana apartment and had them sent to New York University's Tamiment Library as a donation to the Robert F. Wagner Labor Archives.
+According to Jonathan Stevenson, during the transport to NYU, the CIA "seized the papers, combed through all of them, and confiscated an appreciable number of documents before allowing the shipment to proceed to New York."